Breaking down the Big 12 basketball race, each team's chances | NCAA.com

 KenPom projection: 12-6

-Lost in the whirlwind of a Kansas-or-Kansas State is the fact that Texas Tech is right there, too.
-Plus, the Red Raiders get KU at home.
-Besides that game, the Red Raiders have a relatively manageable schedule.
+Lost in the whirlwind of a Kansas-or-Kansas State was the fact that Texas Tech is right there, too.
+Now they're more than "just there" after dismantling Kansas 91-62 on Saturday.

-The Red Raiders will bring their championship-caliber offense every game.
+The Red Raiders will bring their championship-caliber defense every game.
 The question is if Jarrett Culver and Co. can score enough.

-That wasn't a problem on Saturday, as the Red Raiders routed short-handed Baylor, 86-61.
-That was a big step toward the program winning its first regular-season conference title since 1996...when Texas Tech was in the Southwest Conference.
+That hasn't been a problem of late though, as the Red Raiders have routed Kansas and short-handed Baylor (86-61) in back-to-back games.
+That's a big step toward the program winning its first regular-season conference title since 1996...when Texas Tech was in the Southwest Conference.

 Kansas

-Remaining games: 5 (Feb.
-23 at Texas Tech; Feb.
+Remaining games: 4 (Feb.
 25 vs. Kansas State; March 2 at Oklahoma State; March 5 at Oklahoma; March 9 vs. Baylor)

 KenPom projection: 12-6

-Kansas is only 2-6 on the road this season, a troubling number as the Jayhawks can't rely on Allen Fieldhouse the rest of the way.
-Of course, they do get K-State at home.
-However, KU must also travel to Lubbock to face fellow challenger Texas Tech only two days earlier.
-A 1-1 split is the most likely result.
-If it's 0-2, uh oh.
-If Kansas goes 2-0...look out.
+Kansas is only 2-7 on the road this season, a troubling number as the Jayhawks can't rely on Allen Fieldhouse the rest of the way.
+Of course, they do get K-State at home on Monday night.
+However, KU's brutal loss at Lubbock on Saturday is a major dent in its pursuit of a 15th straight title.
+If Kansas now goes 0-2 against K-State, uh oh.

+The Jayhawks stand in a third place tie with Baylor at 9-5 in conference play now, two games behind the first-place Wildcats.

 KU is also likely going to lack depth going forward, so the growth of freshmen Ochai Agbaji and Devon Dotson will be key.